Boat Registration and Licenses in PennsylvaniaGet Free Boat & Watercraft Insurance Quotes

 - Mail to the address on the application, or drop it off at any any PFBC office.

-Boat registrations are valid for two years, expiring March 31 of the 2nd year.
+Boat registrations are valid for 2 years, expiring March 31 every other year.

 Renew online using American Express, Visa, MasterCard, or Discover.